-Criminal background checks and/or drug testing may be required by clinical agencies prior to a student's participation in the clinical component of a NUR course.
-Failure to meet clinical agency requirements will result in the student not having the opportunity to meet clinical objectives; therefore, the student will not be allowed to progress in the nursing curriculum.
+Criminal background checks and/or drug testing may be required by participating agencies prior to a student's participation in the clinical component or work-based learning opportunity of a course or program.
+Failure to meet the participating agency's requirements will result in the student not having the opportunity to meet required objectives; therefore, the student will not be allowed to progress in the curriculum.